Please read all the information on this page before you sign up.

 Review of this privacy notice

-This privacy notice was last reviewed on 28th May 2019.
+This privacy notice was last reviewed January 2023.

 The Running Community regularly reviews this privacy notice to ensure compliance, and at least annually before each race.